bugaian/ec2_jenkins/README.md

-# Simple ansible script to deploy Demoapp on ec2 instance
+# Simple ansible script to deploy Demoapp and Jenkins on ec2 instance

 main.yaml script will deploy a demo nodejs app to an ec2 intance and will check if its running